victor-gp/cmd-help-sublime-syntax/README.md

 ![mv --help colorized with the man and cmd-help syntaxes](./docs/assets/vs-man-syntax-2.png)

+Check out more examples [here](https://github.com/victor-gp/cmd-help-sublime-syntax/tree/demo/docs/examples).

 ## Install

 To use this with `bat`, copy the `syntaxes/cmd-help.sublime-syntax` file into `"$(bat --config-dir)/syntaxes/"`.
 Then run `$ bat cache --build`.

 Now you can use this with `$ SOME_COMMAND --help | bat -pl cmd-help`.

-You can also use a shell function to streamline that, see an example [here](./docs/bathelp.sh).
+You may want to use [an alias or a shell function](docs/bathelp.sh) around this.

 ## License